Templates Settings¶

 URL: This field should contain the web site URL of the lead author.

-The Subjects Information¶
+Subjects Information¶

 In general the IPTC Subject Codes are quite comprehensive but on the other hand a bit incomplete in some fields, e.g. under Lifestyle and Leisure/Games you find just Go, Chess, Bridge and Shogi.
-So you may want to add own subjects, even though they always remain private (or company) subjects.
-A way to do that in digiKam is to first check Use standard reference code and select 10001004 which brings you to Lifestyle and Leisure/Games/shogi - just to stay in our example.
-Then you check Use custom definition and change the last digit of Reference to 5 and the text in the Detail” field to - say domino.
+So you may want to add your own subjects, even though they always remain private (or company) subjects.
+A way to do that in digiKam is to first check Use standard reference code and select 10001004 which brings you to Lifestyle and Leisure/Games/shogi - just to continue with our example.
+Then you check Use custom definition and change the last digit of Reference to 5 and the text in the Detail field to - say domino.
 You save this custom definition to the template by clicking Add button at the right side of the subjects list.
-Then you type in a template title (if it’s a new template) and save the template by clicking Add button at the right side of the templates list.
+Then you type in a template title (if it’s a new template) and save the template by clicking the Add button at the right side of the templates list.
 Don’t mix up these two.